 Ask Locals for Their Food and Restaurant Recommendations

 In line with the above, always ask locals or your hotel/airbnb contact to recommend you some good places to eat and drink.
 They will be able to advise you about their personal favourites, away from the tourist hordes.

 This doesn’t mean having to venture miles out of the centre to find dinner, but it helps you uncover places that you would not have otherwise known about.
-Not only will the food be better quality, the whole dining experience will be more authentic and interesting too.
+Not only will the food be of better quality, but the whole dining experience will also be more authentic and interesting.

 The roads are crazy in Southern Italy and road safety rules often ignored in favour of speed and convenience.
 Lights at pedestrian crossings are more like cool aesthetic decorations than anything with a real purpose.